ulrikpedersen/automatic-carnival/doc/how-to-contribute.rst

       - changes to ``9.3.4`` (the actual release)
       - changes to ``9.3.5.dev0`` (bump the patch version at the end of the release process)

-Create an issue in Github
+Create an issue in GitLat
   * This is to inform the community that a release is planned.
   * Use a checklist similar to the one below: